 SNOMED CT concept model

-The SNOMED CT concept model for allergy-related conditions has undergone significant changes (see Appendix B for the history of changes).Currently, SNOMED allergy content is organized under the umbrella of hypersensitivity which is defined by the World Allergy Organization (WAO) as “objectively reproducible symptoms or signs initiated by exposure to a defined stimulus at a dose tolerated by normal persons”.
+The SNOMED CT concept model for allergy-related conditions has undergone significant changes (see Appendix B for the history of changes).Currently, SNOMED allergy content is organized under the umbrella of hypersensitivity, which is defined by the World Allergy Organization (WAO) as “objectively reproducible symptoms or signs initiated by exposure to a defined stimulus at a dose tolerated by normal persons”.

 Hypersensitivity encompasses both allergy and non-allergic hypersensitivity.
-The top level organizing nodes representing hypersensitivity, allergy and non-allergic hypersensitivity are referred to as conditions and represent disease states, dispositions (propensities) and processes (reactions).
+The top level organizing nodes representing hypersensitivity, allergy and non-allergic hypersensitivity are referred to as conditions (representing disease states), dispositions (propensities to develop a reaction) and processes (pathological processes underlying the reactions).
 The disjunctive nature of these conditions are modeled using general concept inclusions (GCIs).
-Hypersensitivity conditions including allergy and nonallergic hypersensitivity are defined in terms of a pathologic process relationship to specific processes in the qualifier value hierarchy.
+Hypersensitivity conditions, including allergy and nonallergic hypersensitivity, are defined in terms of a pathologic process relationship to specific processes in the qualifier value hierarchy.